All Episodes

 The crop circles are increasing.

-What about abduction?
+What about abductions?

 Yeah, well, I feel that they're increasing too.

-It's a little harder to conceal a huge crop circle than it is to conceal an abduction, where the abductee may not want to tell anybody or may not know who to report it to, etc.
+It's a little harder to conceal a huge crop circle than it is to conceal an abduction where the abductee may not want to tell anybody or may not know who to report it to, etc.

-But beyond that problem, which is a very large one, It's my feeling that there is a momentum to this and that there are more abductions and that the UFO occupants are getting even a little more sloppy in their carrying out these abductions.
+But beyond that problem, which is a very large one, it's my feeling that there is a momentum to this and that there are more abductions and that the UFO occupants are getting even a little more sloppy in their carrying out these abductions.

 More mistakes are being made.